 Should you find yourself unable to deal with it on a routine basis, your Parish may be willing to give practical help or pay towards the cost of employing a gardener.
-If this is not possible, please contact the Diocesan offices before it becomes overgrown and too much of a burden.
+Alternatively, if you are having problems in getting the matter resolved, please discuss with the Archdeacons office.